sharabeshj/Feeds_app/README.md

-This is an feeds app having detais of users as they logon and compose articles
+This is an feeds app having detaias of users as they logon and compose articles

 **Still under development **